Which place is cheaper, Milan or Copenhagen?

 Milan has a colorful and one-of-a-kind nightlife scene.
 The city has a huge number of students and young professionals, which make it a fun place with an active nightlife.
 There are cocktail bars, trendy clubs, and relaxed pubs that you can chose from.

-Copenhagen is an extremely popular place to visit the historic old town area.
+There are many historical things to see in the old town of Copenhagen.
 Indre By is the oldest part of the city and where you'll find most of the sights and attractions.
 This is where most visitors stay and you'll find many great restaurants and activities to enjoy.

-Shoppers can find a variety of stores in both Copenhagen and Milan.
+Shoppers can find a variety of world-class stores in both Copenhagen and Milan.

 Known for shopping, Copenhagen draws large crowds to its stores.
 Design and style is notorious with Danish culture.
 You'll find many great local boutique or fashion design shops in town.
 Købmagergade is one of the busiest and most famous shopping streets in town, but you should also visit the street parallel to it, Pilestræde.